 Ability to Retire/Semi-Retire and Take Income at 55

-The increase flexibility of accessing your pension at 55 means that you now have more control over your retirement allowing it to be tailored to suit your needs.
+The increased flexibility of accessing your pension at 55 means that you now have more control over your retirement allowing it to be tailored to suit your needs.
 This can allow you to fully retire at the age of 55 and draw income from your pension or alternatively begin to wind down the number of hours you work whilst still receiving an additional form of income from your crystallised pension.

 Purchasing an Annuity

 With annuity rates at such lows, there has been a steady shift in demand for Flexi-Access Drawdown arrangements, especially when accessing your pension at 55.
 By investing your pension pot into a well-researched Flexi-Access Drawdown portfolio, regular monthly income can be provided sustainably and can be altered flexibly.
-By not swapping your pension pot for an annuity, your income can be instead taken from the dividend yield of the asset-based investments made through the pension pot.
+By not swapping your pension pot for an annuity, your income can instead be taken from the dividend yield of the asset-based investments made through the pension pot.

 Accessing your pension at 55, can allow you to take greater control of your retirement.
-It can give you more time once you reach age 55 which can be used for activities ranging from travelling to having more time to spend with grandchildren.
+It can give you more spare time once you reach age 55 which can be used for activities ranging from travelling to having more time to spend with grandchildren.
 This article demonstrates the advantages of accessing your pension at 55, however, these benefits may not be equally beneficial to everyone.
 It is therefore always recommended by Pension Wise (UK Gov) that you obtain financial advice before making any important decision regarding your pension.

-To arrange an appointment with an Independent Financial Adviser from The Harvest Partnership Ltd please visit our Contact Us page call our client freephone on 0800 276 1066.
+To arrange an appointment with an Independent Financial Adviser from The Harvest Partnership Ltd please visit our Contact Us page or call our client freephone on 0800 276 1066.